Chickens to meat

 Weighing chickens

 Booked a chicken processing date today: slaughterhouse day is July 29.
-They’ve been looking good all along, but suddenly, the White Rocks are seeming especially mighty tasty.
-I keep remembering one of them hurrying by with a long worm trailing from his beak, then quickly slurping it down.
-The last batch was raised just on feed, but these guys have foraged for a varied diet, literally free-ranging (no fence!) for most of their lives.
-Along with feed.
+They’ve been looking good all along, but now the White Rocks seem mighty…tasty.
+I keep remembering one of them hurrying by with a long worm trailing from his beak, then gulping it down.
+The last batch got nothing but feed.
+These guys have foraged for a varied diet, literally free-ranging (no fence!) for most of their lives.
+Feed plus bugs, plants, and whatnot.
 Should be a delicious combo.

 On this, only my second flock of meat birds, I’ve noticed a new feeling for food animals.
 The first round was a novelty and a learning experience, now, it’s a comfortable routine.
-I observe the chickens…appreciatively.
-I like them, talk to them (although, not about much), hang out with them when I have time, but I also clearly see their demise and transformation into FOOD as I look out for their comfort, well-being, cheerfulness every day.
-No pet-based sentimentality, instead I am grateful.
+I observe the chickens with appreciation.
+I like them.
+I talk to them (although, not about much), hang out with them when I have time.
+I size them up as soon-to-be FOOD as I look out for their comfort, well-being and cheerfulness every day.
+There’s no pet-based sentimentality, instead I am grateful.
 The I-raise-you-then-eat-you feeling may sound harsh, but it feels…natural.

 At 9 weeks, most of them are around 7-8 lbs (3.6 kg).
-About 6-8 of the 39, like the one in the pic, are visibly a little smaller: they’re around 6 lbs (if you’re checking the scale in the pic, the outter measure is kgs, inner is lbs, and the trug = 2 lbs).
-Overall, that seems good!
-According to the hatchery catalog, the White Rock average is 6.3 lbs (2.7 kg) at 7 weeks, and that I assume is confined with constant feed.
-These guys are out and about—exercising—and I let the feed empty for 4-5 hours every day, so the lighter weight seems to make sense.
-A couple more weeks and they should be suitably White-Rock-plump, still healthy and happy, and…supertasty!
+About 6-8 of the 39, like the one in the pic, are a little smaller.
+They’re around 6 lbs (if you’re checking the scale in the pic, the outer number is kgs, inner is lbs, and the trug = 2 lbs).
+All things considered, that seems good!
+According to the hatchery catalog, the White Rock average is 6.3 lbs (2.7 kg) at 7 weeks.
+I assume that’s with confinement and unlimited feed.
+These guys are out and about, exercising, and I let the feeders empty for 4-5 hours every day.
+The lighter weight seems to make sense.
+A couple more weeks and they should be White-Rock-plump, still healthy and happy, and…supertasty!

 Chickens to the slaughter